DEFRA/software-development-standards/docs/standards/logging_standards.md

 - API keys
 - Tokens

-## Where to log
+Be aware of any logging third party libraries may do with this data to avoid any unexpected leaks.

-Logs should be written to a centralised logging system appropriate for your environment.
+## Logs should be written to a centralised logging system

 This allows logs to be aggregated and searched in one place.
+Examples of centralized logging systems include:

+- Elasticsearch, Logstash, and Kibana (ELK stack)
+- AWS CloudWatch
+- Azure Monitor

+## Protective monitoring events should be written to Security Operations Centre (SOC)

+Protective monitoring events should be sent to the SOC for analysis and response.

+Teams are expected to engage with the SOC team for guidance on what events should be logged and how to send them.

+Examples of log that may need including in the SOC:
+- Authentication attempts
+- Access control changes
+- Configuration changes
+- Network traffic
+- Decision making